y0014984/ppl/README.md

     Use of <a href="https://github.com/acemod/ACE3/releases">ACE3</a> and <a href="https://github.com/michail-nikolaev/task-force-arma-3-radio/releases">TFAR</a> is optional. </strong></sup>
 </p>

 **PPL** my second attempt of creating a mod for Arma 3.
 The main goal is to save players actual loadout on serverside for reuse in later events.
+Even half empty magazines are saved and later restored.

 The project is entirely **open-source** and all contributions are welcome.
 Feel free to maintain your own custom version, so long as the changes you make are open to the public in accordance with the ([APL-SA](https://www.bistudio.com/community/licenses/arma-public-license-share-alike)).

 ## Features

-- Load and save gear on a per player basis.
+- Save loadout templates from actual player loadouts.
+- Load templates into players loadouts.
+- Rename and delete templates.
+- Update changed loadout manually.
-- Load gear from templates.
+- Load actual loadout an event start.
+- User management (Only admins can administer and assign templates.)
+- Loadout saved on server only.

 ## Installation